-We usually conceive of linguistic rules—whether in phonology, morphology, and syntax—as generalizations that apply if and only if their structural description is met.
-But some rules un- expectedly fail to apply in specific contexts and are said to have negative exceptions.
-For ex- ample, the English word ob[i]sity fails to undergo a rule of trisyllabic laxing (ob[i]e/*ob[ɛ]sity; cf. ser[i]ne/ser[ɛ]nity).
-Other rules apply in contexts where (it seems like) they shouldn’t; these are said to have positive exceptions.
-For instance, wh-movement out of verb complements is generally unacceptable in English but well-formed with say and think; e.g., whoi did you (say/think/*whisper/*ponder) that Luigii shot ti?
-Both types of exceptionality have proved difficult to integrate into theories of the architecture of grammar.
+We usually imagine that linguistic rules—whether in phonology, morphology, and syntax— apply if and only if their structural description is met.
+But some rules unexpectedly fail to apply in specific contexts and are said to have negative exceptions.
+For example, the word ob[i]sity fails to undergo a rule of trisyllabic laxing (ob[i]se/*ob[ɛ]sity; cf. ser[i]ne/ser[ɛ]nity).
+Other rules apply in contexts where it seems they shouldn’t, and are said to have positive exceptions.
+For instance, wh-movement out of verbal complements is generally unacceptable in English but well-formed with say and think; e.g., whoi did you (say/think/*whisper/*ponder) that Luigii shot ti?
+Both patterns have proved difficult to integrate into the theory of grammar.

 One approach to apparent exceptionality attributes it to properties of rules (or constraints) by conditioning the application of the rule on the lexical or morphosyntactic context (e.g., Embick 2012).
 A second approach derives exceptionality from word- or morpheme-level (“diacritic”) features which prevent or trigger rule application (e.g., Lightner 1965, Gouskova 2012).
-A third approach, specific to phonology, derives exceptionality from the underlying representations of exceptional items with prosodic and/or featural pre- and/or under-specification so that positive exceptions meet the rule’s structural description and negative ones do not (e.g., Inkelas and Cho 1993, Gorman and Reiss 2024).
-Are these three approaches to exceptionality equivalent?
-Is one preferable to the others?
-Are they all necessary to generate the observed patterns of exceptionality?
-In this class, we will review and critique theories of exceptionality with these three questions in mind.
-Students will learn about various approaches to exceptionality and will review — and present and develop their own — case studies.
+A third approach, specific to morphophonology, derives exceptionality from the underlying representations of exceptional items with prosodic and/or featural pre- and/or underspecification so that positive exceptions meet the rule’s structural description and negative ones do not (e.g., Inkelas and Cho 1993, Gorman and Reiss 2024).
+Is one account preferable to the other, or are they equivalent, or or are both needed to generate the observed patterns?

 Schedule (always subject to change)